roryparker/Review-Bot/README.md

 Annoying -

-* Annoying aims to help others stay away from toxic enviroments.
+* Annoying aims to reduce exposure to terrible professional and personal relationships.
 These reviews come from verified eye witness accounts.

 I am using HTML, CSS, Javascript, PHP, and some ReactJS elements.
 I am also setting up the app to use System Desgin principals that I have gone over.